Rollbit vs Stake

 That is the biggest practical takeaway.

-Because long-term use is where all the soft differences become real:
+Long-term use is where all the soft differences become real:

 • trust matters more